chrisUsick/Programming-AA/src/body.md

 \end{listing}
 \end{singlespacing}

-So, in figure \ref{skeleton} our AA will simply stay where it is.
+So, in listing \ref{skeleton} our AA will simply stay where it is.
 Here are the definitions of the parameters of the function:

 `x`
 :   the horizontal location of the AA.